stefanvoegelisrf/help/touchdesigner/index.md

 ## [Operators](https://derivative.ca/UserGuide/Operator)

 Operators are nodes in TouchDesigner networks.
 They output data to other operators and have parameters and flags.
+Every operator has a Viewer Active flag (this looks like the + symbol).
+When an operator is Viewer Active it allows for additional manipulation when clicking in the operator’s viewer.

 ### [Generators](https://derivative.ca/UserGuide/Generator)